pagalvin/tsbook/chapter07_Functions.md

 The code defines a new function, `myAdderArrowFunction`, using the arrow syntax. myAdderFunction takes two numeric arguments and returns number.

 It's important to keep in mind that the `let` statement is merely defining a typed variable named myAdderFunction.
-Its type happens to be a `Function` with typed signature and a type result.
+It type happens to be a `Function` with typed signature and a typed result.

 The second line initializes myAdderArrowFunction.
 Note that I didn't use the same names when specifying the input parameters.
 Again, the  `let` statement is defining a type - a Function who takes in two arguments and returns a number.
 As long as meet the requirements of the type, the parameter names don't matter.

 ### Arrow function as interface components

 Given that arrow functions can define types independent of their implementation, you can use them anywhere else you would use a type, including interfaces.
 This is a very useful capability for many reasons.
-One reason comes into play when you're working with an external library that was not written TypeScript.
-This obviously happens a lot in the real world.
+One reason comes into play when you're working with an external library that was not written in TypeScript.
+This obviously happens a lot in the real world[realworld].
 Let's assume that we are working with one such library that is responsible to create detailed, highly interactive visualizations.
 We don't know how it works and we don't care.
-We consult the online documentation and see that it provides a robust JavaScript API that includes the following functions:
+We consult the library's documentation and see that it provides a robust JavaScript API that includes the following functions:
 - `Render`: We provide the ID of a `<div>` tag on our page and it renders the visualization there.
 - `SetDimensions`: We can set the height an width with this call.
 - `SaveSettings`: We ask the engine to save the current screen settings for use next time.